On a conjecture that strengthens Kundu's $k$-factor Theorem: Generalized Edge-Exchanges

-The standard operation for passing from one realization $G$ of a degree sequence $\pi$ to another realization consists of exchanging two edges $vx_{0}$ and $x_{1}u$ from $G$ with two edges $x_{0}u$ and $vx_{1}$ from $\overline{G}$.
-This operation, see the left side of Figure~\ref{fig:Exchanges}, is commonly called an edge-exchange or a $2$-switch.
+An edge-exchange (see the left side of Figure~\ref{fig:Exchanges}), first discovered by Petersen in his famous 1891 paper \cite{Petersen1891}, consists of exchanging two edges $vx_{0}$ and $x_{1}u$ of $G$ with two edges $x_{0}u$ and $vx_{1}$ of $\overline{G}$.
+Edge-exchanges, also commonly called a switch or a swap, are a fundamental operation when studying degree sequences.
+Fulkerson et al.\ \cite{Fulkerson1965} showed that through a sequence of edge-exchanges one can transform one realization to any other realization.
 However, we will need a more general form of edge-exchanges and we present it from the perspective of an edge coloring of $K_{n}$.